mvzink/absimthe/README.md

 ## Usage

-**N.B.: Absimth requires [Rubinius](http://rubini.us/)** and always will.
+**N.B.: Absimthe requires [Rubinius](http://rubini.us/)** and always will.
 I only test on `rbx-2.0.0-dev`.
-Rubinius's built in Channels, stdlib Actors, and actually good threads are crucial to Absimth.
+Rubinius's built in Channels, stdlib Actors, and actually good threads are crucial to Absimthe.

 Running a sim should be as easy as: